-APS/IBM Research Internship for Undergraduate Women
+APS/IBM Research Internship for Undergraduate Women and Underrepresented Minorities

 - Must be majoring in chemistry, physics, materials science or engineering, computer science or engineering, chemical, electrical, mechanical engineering, or biology, if it has an emphasis on one of the other areas listed